profmikegreene/sakai-master-docker/README.md

 ## Install

 `git clone https://github.com/profmikegreene/sakai-master-docker.git` to grab this repository.

-`cd` to the folder you cloned into
+`cd` to the folder you cloned into.

-`git clone -b 11.x https://github.com/sakaiproject/sakai.git maven/src`

-`docker-compose up`
+Run the startup.sh script or run the commands individually `bash startup.sh`

+Note: If you cloned this directory under a different name, the startup.sh script won't work as the docker commands use sakaimasterdocker as the root image name.
+Review startup.sh if you receive docker image not found errors.

+Note: On `docker-compose up` you will get a maven build failure.
+I do not know how to prevent maven from starting on docker-compose up while still being built for all the previous builds.

 You may want to adjust the CPU/RAM you give Docker and the variables in startup.sh:5 and tomcat/Dockerfile:6 if you have more or less resources to devote to the build.
 The defaults can consume up to 6GB of RAM and 4 CPUs.